BhathiyaPrasad/Budget-App/readme.md

 3. Then I Created code for store data that user input.

-4. With Scanner keyword I created input Fields in Terminal
+4. With Scanner keyword I created input Fields in Terminal.